Two People Stabbed In Belmont County Sent To Local Hospital; Suspect At Large

 Belmont County, OH (WTRF)- Early this morning, two victims in Belmont County were taken to a local hospital with stab wounds.

-Sources tell 7News that the victims were a 13 year old and his mother.
+Sources tell 7News that the victims were a 13 year old and their mother.

 Police are looking for potential suspect, 49 year old Edward Gates Reed.